-SEC550: Cyber Deception - Attack Detection, Disruption and Active Defense will give you an understanding of the core principles of cyber deception allowing you to plan and implement cyber deception campaigns to fit virtually any environment.
-During this hands-on class, you will not only learn deception theory and concepts, you will play an active role working with deception technology through over 15 hours of guided exercises.
-By the end of the class, you will not only understand the value of cyber deception, you will have practical experience you can immediately implement in your own computing environment.
+In this hands-on course, you will not only learn cyber deception theory and concepts, you will play an active role working with deception technology during more than 15 hours of guided exercises.
+By the end of the course, you will understand the value of cyber deception and have practical experience you can immediately draw on to protect your own computing environment.

 You Will Learn:

 - Why cyber deception completely changes the information security game

 - How to use cyber deception to detect attackers on your network as much as 90% faster than through the use of traditional detection technologies

 - How to collect actionable threat intelligence and attack attribution information through the use of deception technologies